 LLM Model Comparison

-Prices shown are standard API rates as of May 2025.
-Batch/cached rates may be lower.
+Prices shown are standard API rates as of July 2026.
+Batch/cached rates may be lower; some providers charge premium rates above a long-context threshold.
 Open-source models shown as "Free / Self-host" — inference costs vary by provider.

 About

-This tool provides a side-by-side comparison of 16 leading large language models including GPT-4o, GPT-4-Turbo, Claude 3.5 Sonnet, Claude 3 Haiku, Gemini 1.5 Pro, Gemini 1.5 Flash, Llama 3.1 405B, Llama 3.1 70B, Mistral Large 2, DeepSeek-V2, Qwen 2.5 72B, and more.
+This tool provides a side-by-side comparison of 13 leading large language models (as of July 2026) including GPT-5.5, GPT-5.4, o3, Claude Fable 5, Claude Opus 4.8, Claude Sonnet 5, Claude Haiku 4.5, Gemini 3.1 Pro, Gemini 3.5 Flash, DeepSeek V4 Pro, DeepSeek V4 Flash, Llama 5, and Mistral Large 3.
 Each model entry includes context window size, input/output pricing per million tokens, supported modalities (text/image/audio/video/code), knowledge cutoff date, open/closed source status, license, key strengths, and release date.
 Filter by provider, open-source status, or modality.
 Sort by any column.
+Dedicated head-to-head pages add verdicts and workload cost math.
 All data is embedded client-side — no API calls or server needed.

 How to use